Staff Profile

 NE1 7RU

-I hold a Senior Fellowship with Advance HE (previously the HEA) and am Deputy Head of the School of Education, Communication and Language Sciences EDI committee and Chair of Board of Examiners for the Applied Linguistics and Communication subject area.
-I run a peer support group for staff and PGR students who are parents/carers of autistic children and I hold other EDI roles at Newcastle University, both within my academic unit and as part of the university EDI networks.
-I spend my spare time attending car shows with my son, practising yoga, and reading.
+I hold a Senior Fellowship with Advance HE (previously the HEA), am Acting Director of EDI for the School of Education, Communication and Language Sciences, and Chair of Board of Examiners for the Applied Linguistics and Communication subject area.
+I run a peer support group for staff and PGR students who are parents/carers of autistic children and I hold other roles at Newcastle University as part of the university EDI networks.
+I spend my spare time attending car shows with my son, kickboxing, practising yoga, and reading.

 Leadership and mentoring

-2025 – present Deputy Head of the School of Education Communication and Language Sciences EDI committee
+Acting Director of EDI, School of Education Communication and Language Sciences

 2020– 2022 Mentor on the Newcastle Educational Practice Scheme (NEPS)